fasterik/cpplibs/random/README.md

-An easy and fast random number library in C++.
+An easy and fast non-cryptographic random number library in C++.

 The default constructor seeds the PRNG using `chrono::high_resolution_clock`.